Understand YOUR church, chapel or meeting house

 National Churches Trust: QIs and regular inspections

-National Churches Trust: The Arts Society church surveys
+National Churches Trust: The Church Recording Society church surveys

 Ask to see the church contents register, or terrier.
 The modern document will tell you a lot about the current building and its furnishings and fittings.
 You may also be able to find copies of historical registers in your local archives, or via diocesan records offices and perhaps even original and/or development plans, many Victorian and 20th century plans are online thanks to the Incorporated Church Building Society.

 National Churches Trust: Contents register